Welcome...

 It’s important for decision making, problem solving, and driving safely.

-Even other traits like assertiveness, discipline, and organization require concentration to develop.
+Even the traits you're trying to develop like assertiveness, discipline, and organization require concentration to develop.

 It’s the key to everything you’re wanting to do and achieve in life.